 In a talent-defining role that will hopefully do for her what 1976's "Carrie" did for Sissy Spacey, Angela Bettis (1999's "Girl, Interrupted

 ") is note-perfect as the mousy and dangerous May.
 Bettis has made the wise decision to play up May's crumbling self-esteem and yearnings to fit in rather than her villainy, which causes the proceedings to be all the more heartbreaking when she is driven mad.
 Meanwhile, May's doll, which she confides in and thinks of as a miniature version of herself, looms over the scenes even when it isn't present, the cracking of the glass it is encased in a chilling symbol of May's own fracturing sanity.

 In key supporting roles, Jeremy Sisto (2003's "Wrong Turn

 ") is a delight as the almost-as-offbeat Polly who, nonetheless, refuses to be faithful to May.
-Faris plays her last scene, especially, with a frightening vulnerability whose cumulative effect proves unshakable.
+Faris plays her last scene, especially, with a frightening vulnerability, its cumulative effect proving unshakable.

 ," "Wrong Turn